HunterTheD3V/HunterCr4ft/README.md

 <div align="center">

-**The most buggy frontend-to-back developer, which likes to play games and to bug codes that you ever seen!**
+**The most buggydeveloper, which likes to play games and to bug codes that you ever seen!**

-Currently working on discord minesweeper
+Currently working on HyteScript Documentation

 [![My Company Server][hytera-development-server]][hytera-development-server-url]